4 Ways To Learn A Language While Exercising (And Why It Helps!)

-Getting exercise and learning a new language at the same time?
+Want to learn a language while exercising at the same time?
 It almost sounds too good to be true.
 Knocking out two of your life goals simultaneously is like killing two birds with one stone — and you don’t even have to harm any birds!

 A recent study in the Public Library of Science journal found a fascinating link between language learning and exercise.
 In short, participants were split into two groups: half studied vocabulary in a foreign language while riding a stationary exercise bike, and the other half studied the same vocabulary while remaining still.
 When tested, the participants who were riding the bike performed with more accuracy than those who weren’t moving.
 The participants were tested again a month later with similar results, which suggests physical activity not only helps in learning a language, but also improves retention.

 You’re probably wondering how you can put the findings of this study into practice without, say, falling off the treadmill.
-Here are 3 suggestions for incorporating language learning into your workout.
+Here are four suggestions for incorporating language learning into your workout.

 Turn Up The Music